Nabhansh/Nabhansh/README.md

 ## 👋 Hi there!
-I'm Shivam Sharma, a student & coding enthusiast exploring C, Python, Cybersecurity, and UI/UX design.
+I'm Nabhansh Rishi Gaur, a student of UPES pursuing B.Tech CSE, I am a coding and programming professional and a newbie into Cybersecurity using Kali Linux.

 ---